flonel/UbuntuDash/README.md

 _**OR, uncomment line 8 within templates/Home.html to have the page refresh automatically.**_

-To kill the server, simply push:
+To kill the server from a terminal, simply push:

 ⠀>>> <kbd>Ctrl</kbd> + <kbd>C</kbd>

+Otherwise just kill the Python processes.

 ## Disclaimer
 Please note that this project features no consideration for security.
 This app is provided as-is, without any warranty or guarantee of its performance or suitability for any specific purpose.